oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 **Server-initiated graceful shutdown:**

+For MQTT 5.0, the server MAY send `MQTT.DISCONNECT` with a Reason Code to gracefully terminate the session before closing the QUIC connection.
+For MQTT 3.1.1, the broker MUST NOT send `MQTT.DISCONNECT` — the 3.1.1 specification defines DISCONNECT as a client-to-server-only packet [MQTT311] §3.14.
+In this case the broker MUST close the QUIC connection immediately (With application error code in `QUIC.CONNECTION_CLOSE` frame, [RFC9000] §20.2).

+For MQTT 5.0,
-1. The server MUST send `MQTT.DISCONNECT` over the stream, with the Disconnect Reason Code explicitly set.
+1. the server MUST send `MQTT.DISCONNECT` over the stream, with the Disconnect Reason Code explicitly set.
 2. The server MUST then wait for the stream's graceful shutdown to complete.
 3. The server MUST NOT send any further MQTT packets after initiating shutdown.
 4. After the stream is closed, the server MAY initiate an immediate QUIC